AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 Most external libraries can be installed via the IDE Library Manager.
 If not possible, install as ZIP file downloaded from GitHub (green button "Code").

 You need an external (FTDI) programmer to install the (initial) sketch on the ESP32-CAM module.
+You have to set the voltage of the adapter to 5 Volt.

 ![FTDI](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/ESP32-CAM-FTDI.png)